ipekserttas99/ipekserttas99/README.md

 I am Software Developer.
 I love experimenting with new technologies and building small projects.

-☀️ Learning Java, React, Javascript. ☀️
+☀️ Learning Java, .NET Core. ☀️

 <br>

 ### 🧬 Some interesting facts about me! 🧬

-  - I paint canvas using acrylic and watercolor. 🎨
+  - I paint canvas using acrylic and watercolor.
+And I just started digital drawing! 🎨

   - While Coding, Listening Music and developing useful code. ⭐️